TheCandidStartup/TheCandidStartup.github.io/_drafts/acid-atomicity-consistency-isolation-durability.md

 Sadly, consistent reads aren't enough to ensure overall consistency.
 Consider two transactions that are incrementing a counter value.
 Each reads the current value, increments it and then writes it back.
 It doesn't matter what order the transactions are in, the end result is that the counter is increased by two.
 Unless the transactions overlap, in which case the second transaction won't see the change that the first transaction is in the middle of making, and will overwrite it.

 This *lost update* problem isn't too hard for a database to handle, as both transactions are reading from and writing to a common location.
+The database can provide an atomic increment operation or use locks to manage access to the common location.

+You can get a similar *write skew* problem without writes to a common location.
+Let's say you have two different locations whose values need to satisfy an invariant.
+For example, they're pots of money in a bank account whose sum needs to be greater than zero.
+Two overlapping transactions each decrement money from a different pot.
+Both transactions see the same starting valid state and don't see the change the other transaction made.
+To identify this conflict, databases need to start locking or tracking reads.

-However, you can get a similar *write skew* problem if two transactions read from the same location but write to different locations.
-Even worse are *phantom reads* where one transaction queries the database and finds nothing, while the other transaction is writing data that the query would have found.
+Even worse are *phantom reads* where one transaction queries the database, finds nothing, and writes back on that basis.
+Meanwhile another transaction is writing data that the query would have found.
+Now the database has to lock or track use of indexes.

 In general, a *serialization failure* occurs when a transaction would behave differently if the entire thing executed, all at once, at the point where it commits.
 It's very difficult to ensure that the changes a transaction makes, based on an earlier snapshot of state, are always valid regardless of what other changes have committed since then.